Shameless Sex x Shame-Free Pleasure

 flossy: what was the aha moment that led to the sexual wellness industry?

-April: This one lady came into the shop who must have been 70 or 80 years old who had never had an orgasm.
+April: This one lady came into the shop who must have been 70 or 80 years old and had never had an orgasm.
 She ended up buying a sex toy and I thought, ‘I’ll probably never see her again,’ but sure enough a week later she came back into the store and said ‘I just want you to know, you changed my life.’
 Now when I travel around to different stores around the world, I tell people “look – you can work here just to push some buttons on a cash register and get your paycheck or you can work here to truly change people’s lives.”

 Amy: I’d say it wasn’t until my early 30s when I stepped into my most empowered sexual self.
 My mom and I opened the store when I was 23 and I started going to school for human sexuality when I was still didn’t feel fully comfortable in my own skin.
 When I took a Somatic Sex and Relationship Coach training program, I had this experience of realising that we all have this superpower to get turned on by ourselves – anytime, anywhere, should we choose to tap into it – that was when I realised that I had all the tools inside of me already there I just needed to learn how to tap into them.
 Seeing my own transformation make me realise I wanted to show other people they have this power too.